abdulfatir/abdulfatir.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I am Fatir, an Applied Scientist at AWS AI Labs in Berlin, where I work on time series forecasting, log analytics, and generative models.
+I am Fatir, an ML Scientist at AWS AI Labs in Berlin, where I work on time series forecasting, log analytics, and generative models.
 I also contribute to [GluonTS](https://ts.gluon.ai/).

 **Research**: My general research interest lies in the areas of **generative models**, encompassing probabilistic generative modeling (both implicit and explicit), variational inference, unsupervised learning, and representation learning.
 For details about my background and research, please take a look at my <a href="https://drive.google.com/open?id=1T9tMY1NQQTTFE2sIYXjuVDUIufE5xXB6" target="_blank">curriculum vitae</a> and my [google scholar page](https://scholar.google.com/citations?user=BZ0EoqIAAAAJ&hl=en).